 where ρ is the rate at which future welfare is discounted and ψt is the share of a unit of carbon emissions that remain airborne t units of time after it was emitted.

 The model endogenously solves for the use of the three types of energy and carbon emissions.
 Key parameters determining the emissions paths are the rate of growth in the efficiency of producing coal (A2,g) and clean energy (A3,g, where clean energy includes nuclear energy and renewables) and the elasticity of substitution (se) between these types of energy in the production of final goods.
-These efficiencies measure the amount of energy services produced per unit of labour input (man hours) in the different energy sectors.
+These efficiencies measure the amount of energy services produced per unit of labour input (man hours) in the respective energy sectors.
 Over time, technological improvements increase the energy efficiencies.
-A higher growth rate in the efficiency of coal (clean energy) production leads, as long as other variables are held constant, to slower price growth and faster growing use of coal (clean energy).
+A higher growth rate in the efficiency of production of coal or clean energy leads, as long as other variables are held constant, to slower price growth and faster growing use of the respective energy type.
 The sensitivity of this mechanism is determined by how substitutable the different types of energy are in the production of final goods, parameterized by the elasticity of substitution (se).
 Baseline assumptions about these parameters are listed in Table 1 and are assumed to be amenable for scenario specific developments.

 To characterise the socio-economic developments in the reference and mitigation scenarios we make assumptions about the parameters as shown in Table 1.
-The technological growth rates are mainly influenced by the technological development described in the SSP’s, but to a less extent also by the mitigation scenario assumptions (stronger technological growth).
+The technological growth rates are mainly influenced by the technological development described in the SSP’s, but to a lesser extent also by the mitigation scenario assumption of stronger technological growth.
 Strictly speaking, the economic model does not contain a mechanism whereby policy makers could affect these growth rates.
 However, it would be straightforward to allow the growth rates to be determined by how R&D efforts are allocated between different uses.
 This would make it possible for policy makers to partly control relative and absolute technology growth rates without important changes in the model’s predictions (see e.g., Hassler et al., under review 2016b, for an example of endogenous energy-related technical change).
 A similar argument can be made regarding the substitution elasticity where it is assumed that policy makers can facilitate a transition to a cleaner energy production by slightly increasing the elasticity.
 However, in all cases, the elasticity is fairly close to unity.

 Table 1.
 Parameters in climate-economy model modified for scenarios.